Linear Model and Extensions: Equivalent definitions of the multiple correlation coefficient

-i.e., the average of the fitted values equals the average of the original observed outcomes.
-So I use $\bar{y}$ for both the means of outcomes and the fitted values.
+You may wonder why the numerator of \eqref{eq::definition-r^2-1} does not use $\bar{\hat{y}} = n^{-1}\sumn\hat{y}_{i}$.
+This is because the average of the fitted values equals the average of the original observed outcomes, i.e., $\bar{\hat{y}} = \bar{y}$, if we include $1_{n}$ in the OLS; see Problem \ref{hw09::averagey-averagefitted}.
 With scaling factor $(n-1)^{-1}$, the denominator of $R^{2}$ is the sample variance of the outcomes, and the numerator of $R^{2}$ is the sample variance of the fitted values.
-We can verify the following decomposition: \begin{lemma} We have the following variance decomposition:
+We can verify the following decomposition: \begin{lemma} Based on the OLS of $Y$ on $(1_n, X)$, we have the following variance decomposition:

 \end{lemma}